wrrnlim/discordjs-bot-template/README.md

 Next, enable auto deploy so every time you push to your production branch (`main` by default), your deployment would be updated too.
 ![Auto deploy](img/autodeploy.png)

+Finally, we need to add our environment variable so that our code on Heroku can access our bot.
+Navigate to your app's settings on Heroku, and add a `CLIENTID`, `TOKEN`, and `GUILDID` (if needed) variable.